divinrkz/swaggiffy/CONTRIBUTING.md

-# Contributing to Swaggify
+# Contributing to Swaggiffy

-We would love for you to contribute to Swaggify and help make it even better!
+We would love for you to contribute to Swaggiffy and help make it even better!
 As a contributor, here are the guidelines we would like you to follow:

 -   [Question or Problem?](#question)